1099-C surprise: Canceled debt often taxable as income

 The number of "surprise" tax problems grew as the amount of bad debt shot up during the recession, and has lingered since.

-According to the IRS, the number of 1099-C cancellation of debt forms filed with the federal government by creditors and debt collectors saw a fivefold increase from 2003 to 2012 (see chart).
-Most of the increase took place following the recession.
-The IRS received fewer than 1 million forms in the calendar year 2003 and 5.4 million in 2012.
-The projected number for 2014 is 5.7 million, and the IRS expects to get 7 million debt forgiveness forms in 2022.
+According to the IRS, the number of 1099-C cancellation of debt forms filed with the federal government by creditors and debt collectors has seen a massive increase, including a huge surge after the recession.
+The IRS received fewer than 1 million forms in the calendar year 2003 and 5.98 million in 2014.
+The projected number for 2015 is 6.5 million, and the IRS expects to get 8 million debt forgiveness forms in 2023.

 |DEBT FORGIVEN, NOT FORGOTTEN BY IRS: